-As you can see, you have to keep quite a bit of money on deposit with Bank of America to qualify for this program.
-Then again, joining and earning the highest tier of bonus rewards may not be that difficult if you use a Merrill investment account for retirement.
+As you can see, you have to keep quite a bit of money on deposit to qualify for this program.
+Then again, joining and earning the highest tier of bonus rewards may not be that difficult if you use a Merrill investment account for your retirement.

-Either way, becoming eligible for the Bank of America Preferred Rewards program would let you earn considerably more in rewards with your card.
-Specifically, you could earn up to 5.25% back in your chosen 3% category, up to 3.5% back at grocery stores and wholesale clubs and up to 1.75% back on all other spending.
+Either way, becoming eligible for the Bank of America Preferred Rewards program would enable you yo earn considerably more in rewards.
+You could earn up to 5.25 percent back in your chosen 3 percent category, 3.5 percent back at grocery stores and wholesale clubs and 1.75 percent back on all other purchases.

 Maximizing rewards while you spend

-There are several ways to maximize rewards with your Bank of America Customized Cash Rewards card, and it all starts with earning the initial bonus.
-When you get your card in the mail, you’ll want to make sure you spend at least $1,000 within 90 days of the date you were approved with the card.
+There are several ways to maximize rewards with your Bank of America Customized Cash Rewards credit card, and it all starts with earning the initial bonus.
+When you get your card in the mail, you’ll want to make sure you spend at least $1,000 within 90 days of the date you were approved.
 Doing this will ensure you qualify for the $200 in online cash rewards.

 Move your savings to Bank of America or open a Merrill investment account

 If you have a big emergency fund or you’re flexible on where you invest, consider moving your money to a Bank of America deposit account or a Merrill investment account.
-You can gain access to the Bank of America Preferred Rewards program if you have at least $20,000 across your accounts, and joining this program can net you an additional 25% to 75% in rewards.
+You can gain access to the Bank of America Preferred Rewards program if you have at least $20,000 across your accounts, and joining this program can net you an additional 25 percent to 75 percent in rewards.

 Change your 3% categories based on your spending

-Also, keep in mind that you can change your card’s 3% category every month using the Bank of America website or the mobile app.
-Doing so can help you align your bonus rewards with big expenses you need to make, such as a new sofa for your living room or a vacation you need to book.
+Also, keep in mind that you can change your card’s 3 percent category every month using the Bank of America website or the mobile app.
+Doing so can help you align your bonus rewards with big purchases you need to make, such as a new sofa for your living room or a vacation.

-During times when you don’t have any big expenses planned, you can set your 3% category to one you spend regularly in, such as dining or online shopping.
+During times when you don’t have any big expenses planned, you can set your 3 percent category to one you typically spend money on, such as dining or online shopping.

-Use your card for all everyday spending and bills
+Use your card for everyday spending and bills

 Finally, you’ll earn more rewards if you use your credit card for all your regular purchases and bills.
-This is true for regular spending, but it’s even more true for your card’s 3% category and each dollar you spend at grocery stores and wholesale clubs.
+This is true for regular spending, but it’s even more true for your card’s 3 percent category and each dollar you spend at grocery stores and wholesale clubs.

 Best ways to redeem your rewards

-Bank of America lets you redeem rewards earned with this card in a few different ways, including:
+Bank of America lets you redeem rewards in a few different ways, including:

 - Cash rewards, statement credits or deposits made directly into a Bank of America checking or savings account, or for credit to an eligible account with Merrill